Online Engineering Programs Home

 The program consists of 30 credits, including courses such as requirements engineering; software project planning and management; software architecture; software testing and verification; web service engineering; and software evaluation and measurement, among others.

-Students in this program will be learning about designing and building high-quality software and will be exposed to real-world procedures and strategies that will give them a competitive edge in the market.
+Students in this program will learn about designing and building high-quality software and will be exposed to real-world procedures and strategies that will give them a competitive edge in the market.

 • Location: Kennesaw, GA